 Expert in biopolar disorder and severe mental illness

-Lisa O’Donnell is joined the WSU Social Work faculty in 2017 as an Assistant Professor.
+Lisa O’Donnell is joined the WSU Social Work faculty in 2017 as an Assistant Professor and became the MSW Director in fall 2023.
 She received her PhD from the University of Michigan’s Joint PhD program in Social Work and Clinical Psychology in 2016.
 Following her doctoral studies, she was a post-doctoral scholar under the Max Gray Fellowship in the Child and Adolescent Mood Disorders Program (CHAMP) within UCLA’s Department of Psychiatry with Dr. David Miklowitz.

 Degrees and Certifications

 - Ph.D., University of Michigan, Joint Doctoral Program in Social Work and Clinical Psychology

 - MSW, University of Michigan, School of Social Work, Interpersonal Practice and Mental Health

 - B.A., University of Michigan, Communications and Psychology